Ceasing employment

 Payment of long service leave

-MOP(S) Act employees with one to 10 years’ service whose employment is terminated may be entitled to pro rata long service leave or payment in lieu of the pro rata long service leave.
-This would only occur:
+MOP(S) Act employees with 1 to less than 10 years’ eligible service (or more) whose employment is terminated may be entitled to pro rata long service leave or payment in lieu of the pro rata long service leave.
+This would only occur if they cease:

 Pro rata long service leave or payment in lieu is also paid to employees with at least 12 months service who have reached 55 years of age.

-Unused long service leave credits are paid to employees on the termination of their employment.
+Employees with 10 or more years’ of eligible service will have unused long service leave entitlements paid out on the termination of their employment.

 Declaration of secrecy